Today we are going to make authentic English scones, but first, let me take you on a little journey across the Pond to set this up!

 This spring, we had an abundance of red currants on our two bushes, and thinking back to our time in England, we knew they were just the thing to bake into the scones!

 On a chilly day in September of 2010 our family was caught outside the walled city of York during a little rainstorm.
-Huddling under our jackets and pulling our scarves closer about our necks didn’t do a mite to keep out that pesky wetness.
-The day well into the afternoon and we still had a drive that night, but we weren’t going to allow any rain to spoil our time there.
+Huddling under our jackets and pulling our scarves closer about our necks didn’t do a mite to keep out that pesky dampness.
+We were into the afternoon and still had a drive that night, but we weren’t going to allow pesky rain to spoil our time in this magical place of lords and ladies.
 We strolled, umbrellas in hand, inspecting the wall and turrets – one tower even originated from Roman times.

 We wandered through the York Minster, little shops, bookstores, clothing stores, and even considered eating a very late lunch in a catholic church-turned-cafe.
-But, since we arrived just as they were cleaning up for the day, we stood in the ancient alcove discussing theology with the manager of the establishment.
+But, since we arrived just as they were cleaning up for the day, we stood a moment in the ancient alcove chatting happily with the manager of the establishment.

 We could have described ourselves as ‘wet rats’, reminding us of Kenneth Grahame’s “Ratty”, a water rat, from The Wind in the Willows.